How Long Does Alcohol Stay In Your System: Blood, Urine & SalivaPublished on February 5th, 2013

 One standard drink raises the average person’s blood alcohol content (BAC) to 0.015% and likely will not intoxicate.
 Regardless of weight, height, race, sex, or any other attribute other than a liver-affecting disease, everybody’s liver processes alcohol at this rate.
 If and when someone drinks faster than the liver can process, the alcohol gets absorbed into your blood and tissues, your BAC rises, and intoxicating effects start to occur.

-The following offers an estimated range of how long alcohol stays in your system:
+The following offers an estimated range of how long alcohol stays in your blood, urine and saliva:

 - Saliva test: One to five days